 - Almond milk, but you can use any milk or milk alternatives that you like.
 Just aim for an unsweetened one, if possible.

-- If you’d like to add an extra boost of protein, you can try adding your favourite unflavoured or vanilla protein powder.
+- OPTIONAL: If you’d like to add an extra boost of protein, you can try adding your favourite unflavoured or vanilla protein powder.
 This recipe also works well with unflavoured collagen powder.